-That said, figuring out how to create an efficient system that conduces your desired result with the bare effective minimum effort takes a markedly increased initial effort.
-If you want the system to work optimally, you’ve got to put in the prerequisite thought and planning – and perhaps a little trial and error – to make it so.
+That said, figuring out how to make an efficient health and fitness system does take a markedly increased initial effort – you’ve got to put in the prerequisite thought and planning, and perhaps a little subsequent trial and error.

-If it feels overwhelming, perhaps insurmountable, understand that the first two to three weeks are the hardest part of the process.
+If it feels overwhelming and perhaps insurmountable, understand that the first few weeks and months are the hardest.
 Once you iron out the new system and get into the groove of an automatic routine, it gets way easier.
 Forever.
 And, like I did, you’ll realize that it was absolutely worth the effort.